mvh2005/main_portfolio/README.md

 2. Create a JavaScript file with your component
 3. Add a new `<section>` in `index.html`
 4. Import the script at the bottom of `index.html`

-### Form Submission
-The contact form currently logs to console.
-To send emails:
-- Use a service like [Formspree](https://formspree.io/)
-- Or set up a backend with [Firebase](https://firebase.google.com/) or [Vercel Functions](https://vercel.com/docs/functions)

 ## 🔧 Browser Support